zhinst/zhinst-toolkit/examples/hf2.md

 ## Polling DEMOD Samples

-To get samples for the device subscribe and poll is the prefered way.
+To get samples for the device subscribe and poll is the preferred way.
-After the subscribe command the data server will the node changes in an internaly.
+After the subscribe command the data server will the node changes in an internally.
 In case of a sample node the values will be updated by the device in the respective sampling frequency.
 With the poll command the buffered data can be fetched.